Turning Real Estate Leads into Loyal Clients

 • Build: "You mentioned school runs and commute time, so I picked streets that solve both and still feel like home."

-• Reveal: "I will send three homes with notes on drive time, noise levels, and nearby spots locals actually use."
+• Reveal: "I will send three homes with notes on drive time, noise levels, and nearby places locals actually use."

 • CTA: "Reply with yes if you want that shortlist and I will send it before tonight."